oracle/coherence-dotnet-extend-client/assets/nuget-session-store-readme.md

 **Oracle Coherence Extend Client for .NET SessionStore** allows ASP.NET session state to be managed in a Coherence cluster.
 To use this feature, user must have a Coherence Commercial Edition of the server.

-For more information, see [Oracle Coherence Extend Client for .NET Documentation]((https://coherence.community/14.1.2.0/api/dotnet/index.html)
+For more information, see API Documentation for **Tangosol.Web** and **Tangosol.Web.Model** namespaces in [Oracle Coherence Extend Client for .NET Documentation](https://docs.oracle.com/en/middleware/fusion-middleware/coherence/14.1.2/net-reference)

 ### Additional Information